This is a cursory review of all the indexing search engines I have been able to find.

 Smaller indexes, hit-and-miss

 These engines fail badly at a few important tests.
+Otherwise, they seem to work well enough.

 - seekport: The interface is in German but it supports searching in English just fine.
 The default language is selected by your locale.
 It’s really good considering its small index; it hasn’t heard of less common terms (e.g. “Seirdy”), but it’s able to find relevant results in other tests.